geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 This is because it's very hard for the compiler to be certain that there is an accessibility issue here.
 In the first case, there could be an input with `id="test"` _somewhere_, be that another component or even outside the Svelte app entirely.
 The second case with the standalone input could be easier to detect, but any implementation would likely introduce false positives, where the compiler reports an accessibility issue that is not there.

 This is one of the central conundrums of the Svelte compiler's accessibility checks: finding the balance between false positives and false negatives.
-Currently, the compiler has to optimize for _false negatives_, or not reporting accessibility issues that are present, so that we minimize the number of _false positives_.
+Tbe compiler optimizes for _false negatives_, or not reporting accessibility issues that are present, so that the number of _false positives_ is minimized.
 If there are too many false positives, people stop trusting the accessibility warnings.
+However, this means there are many potential accessibility issues that the compiler will not detect.

 ### Styling issues